 Additional academic and other non-profit institutions involved as partners in one or more of the five efforts include University of Colorado at Boulder, Los Alamos National Laboratory, MIT Lincoln Laboratory, Caltech, Colorado School of Mines, Duke University, Harvard University, John Hopkins University, Massachusetts Institute of Technology, NASA Ames Research Center, Pacific Northwest National Laboratory, Northwestern University, Princeton University, Purdue University, Stanford University, Stony Brook University, Temple University, Tufts University, University of Arizona, UC Berkeley, UC Santa Barbara, University of Chicago, University of Illinois at Champaign-Urbana, University of Maryland, University of New Mexico, University of Southern California, University of Tennessee, UT Austin, University of Washington, University of Wisconsin-Madison, Yale University, Canada’s Université de Sherbrooke and Italy’s Universita Degli Studi Di Padova & National Institute of Nuclear Physics (INFN).

-Here is a description of each of the centers and their missions:
+Here is a description of each of the Quantum Information Science Centers and their missions:

 Q-NEXT · Next Generation Quantum Science and Engineering